n0rr1n501/Norrin-s-2024-Summer-Portfolio/index.md

 -->

-- Technical details of what you've accomplished and how they contribute to the final goal, Up until my second milestone, I paired the transmitter and receiver Bluetooth modules together.
-Afterwards, I uploaded separate code to the robot and the glove.
+Up until my second milestone, I paired the transmitter and receiver Bluetooth modules together.
+First, I inputted commands to the receiver module, training it to be the receiver module.
+Using the address given by the receiver module, I assigned the transmitter module to its receiver.
+Then, I also ensured that the transmitter module knew that it was the transmitter module.
+Afterward, I uploaded separate codes to the robot, using the Arduino Uno, and the glove, using the Arduino Nano.
+Something that surprised me so far was how difficult it would be to pair two Bluetooth modules together.
+At first, the Bluetooth modules didn't pair together

 <!--

-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
 - For my final milestone, I plan on finishing the chassis of the robot and adding the velcro to the breadboard for the glove.

 -->